TL;DR

 Key features:

-- Anonymously tracks all mouse movements, clicks and mobile interactions inside your site or app
+- Anonymously tracks all mouse movements, clicks, and mobile interactions inside your site or app

 - Intuitive visual reporting makes it easy to see how customers are using your site or app